kcoffeydpt/physExLab/README.md

 Data and analysis files for the Physiology of Exercise Lab at Plymouth State University

+Students can use any of these files for their second lab report - or can continue to use the data we collect in lab though I anticipate those reports will take a focus on one or a few subjects as opposed to on many subjects.
+If you are interested in a project on many subjects the data sets attached are your best approach.

+If you know of freely available (open) data sets that you are interested in using - just let me know and I can check them out, possibly even archive them here for future use.

 #### Issues
-1. The power values for the wingate are far to high, need to figure out what the problem with that data is
+1. Resolved - the attached files are now fixed (The power values for the wingate are far to high, need to figure out this problem)

 ### Class data files
 All files can be linked through the subject ID number